deomorxsy/deomorxsy.github.io/_posts/Tech/2020-05-23-gem-not-path.md

 ^CERROR:  Interrupted
 ```

-So, basically, to install Jekyll and use gems inside your directory, you need to have a environment variable that points to your ruby's binaries.
-If you already haven't, uninstall the current jekyll (just follow the penultimate snippet code above).
+So, basically, to install Jekyll and use gems inside your directory, you need to have a __Environment Variable__ that points to your ruby's binaries.
+If you already haven't, uninstall the current Jekyll (just follow the penultimate snippet code above).
 The environment variable can be put in different files, but if you have an Xsession, is more likely that ```~/.profile``` will work.

 > PS: how do I know if I have a Xsession?